gekal-study-react/.github/profile/README.md

-# This Organzation is used for study demo by gekal
+# This Organzation is used for study by gekal

+- study demo
+- ...